 Most asylum seekers travel to Denmark on their own.
-The first step is for the asylum seeker to register at Center Sandholm in Allerød.
-The Danish police will take a photo of the asylum seeker and take her/his fingerprints.
-The asylum seeker is then asked to state her/his name, date of birth, and country of origin.
-The police will issue an asylum seeker card, which serves as her/his personal ID.
+The first step is to register at Center Sandholm in Allerød.
+The Return Agency will take photo and fingerprints of the asylum seeker, and he/she will be asked to state name, date of birth, and country of origin and to hand over any ID documents.
+An asylum seeker card will be issued immediately, which serves as her/his personal ID.
 After the registration, the asylum seeker will be accommodated by Danish Red Cross.

-After a short time, the asylum seeker will be summoned to fill out a written asylum application with the Danish Immigration Service in Center Sandholm or in the camp.
+After a short time, the asylum seeker will be summoned to fill out a written asylum application with the Danish Immigration Service in Center Sandholm.
 This can be done in any language.
-Shortly after, the asylum seeker will be summoned to her/his first interview with Danish Immigration Service where an interpreter will be present.
-Right now there is many months of waiting time before this first interview due to the high numbers of new arrivals.
-Immigration Service has hired more staff recently and are trying to bring down the waiting times.
-Usually, the interview will last for 3-5 hours.
-To begin with, the Danish Immigration Service will determine which of the four procedures the asylum case will follow: the Dublin procedure (see more under Dublin Regulation), the Manifestly unfounded procedure, the Manifest permission procedure, or the Normal procedure.
+Shortly after, the asylum seeker will be summoned to her/his first interview with Danish Immigration Service in Sandholm where an interpreter will be present.
+Usually, the interview will last for 3-6 hours.
+To begin with, the Danish Immigration Service will determine which of the four procedures the asylum case will follow: the Dublin procedure (see more under Dublin Regulation), the Manifestly Unfounded procedure, the Manifest Permission procedure, or the Normal procedure.